imkanhaiya/interview-questions/README.md

       });
   }
 }

+//without rxjs we can do this with addEventListener + setTimeout + fetch (only answer if asked)
 ```
-(Only answer if asked) without rxjs we can do this with addEventListener + setTimeout + fetch